mbutura/moringa-environment/README.md

 Building the image may take substantial time the first time the command is run, however use of docker build caches will ensure instanteneous  runtimes subsequently.

-## TODO

-Change user from 'root' to lower priviledged user 'moringastudent'